jarig/suton/README.md

     # Database, logs and configurations will appear there
     TON_WORK_DIR = "/data/ton-work"
     # working directory on HOST machine for ton-control
-    # Logs will be written under this location, also ton-control might pick-up keys
+    # Logs will be written under this location (under /log subdir), also ton-control might pick-up keys
     # from under $TON_CONTROL_WORK_DIR/keys for use by secret-manager
     TON_CONTROL_WORK_DIR = "/data/ton-control"
     # Either dict/json data that will be passed to default secret-manager (EnvProvider)